Welcome to T6 Harvard Aviation

 Welcome to “T6 Harvard Aviation”.
 Treat your self or a loved one to a “Warbird Experience” our unique wartime advanced trainer.
 We offer “Advanced” training & T6 Harvard Conversions for aspiring pilots.
 Film work & Airshows are a specialty.
 Book your Experience now (Here) online or email us on Info@T6Harvard.com

 CLICK on the links below for more information

-About this web site – We would like this site to become a reference site for all Harvard/Texan enthusiasts in Great Britain.
+About this web site – We would like this site to become a reference site for all Harvard/Texan enthusiasts worldwide.
 As this site progresses we would like to build upon the History of the Harvard to include interesting articles on all things Harvard/Texan/SNJ.
-Just a few of the known Harvard’s below registered in Great Britain, click on the link to visit the web page.
-There are 28 Harvard’s on the British register and I only have the complete histories of 8 so your help would be appreciated.
+I have logged just a few of the known Harvard’s registered in Great Britain.
+There are 33 ‘known’ Harvard’s on the British register and I only have the complete histories of 8 so your help would be appreciated.
 Please check out the “Harvard Survivors” section where I have uploaded histories where possible and photographs of Harvard survivors from all over the world such as Belgium, USA, Canada, German, Italian and British to name but a few countries.
 I will keep adding to the survivors as I receive information.
 Please enjoy browsing this site and feel free to email me with any suggestions – Don’t forget if you wish to donate to keep this site running please do so, any amount would be gratefully received.

 A comprehensive list of all Harvards in the UK with history, pictures and interviews with owners and PilotsRead More

 Fully documented history and specifications of the various Harvard types throughout the planes illustrious career.Read More